-Of the remunerations of the top four management personnel who are not directors or the CEO of the Company for the financial year ended 31 December 2015, the remunerations of three executives fell within the remuneration band of \$250,000 and below and the remuneration of one executive fell within the remuneration band of between \$250,000 and \$500,000.

-The Company has not disclosed exact details of the remuneration of its key management personnel as it is not in the best interests of the Company and the employees to disclose such details due to the sensitive nature of such information.
-The annual aggregate remuneration paid to the top four management personnel of the Company (who are not directors or the CEO) for the financial year ended 31 December 2015 is \$624,000.
+Of the remunerations of the key four management personnel who are not Directors or the CEO of the Company for the financial year ended 31 December 2016, the remunerations of three executives fell within the remuneration band of below \$250,000 and the remuneration of one executive fell within the remuneration band of between \$250,000 and \$500,000.
+The annual aggregate remuneration paid to the four key management personnel of the Company (who are not Directors or the CEO) for the financial year ended 31 December 2016 is \$663,000.

-No termination, retirement and post-employment benefit were granted to any Director, the CEO or any top four key management personnel for the financial year ended 31 December 2015.
+No termination, retirement and post-employment benefits were granted to any Director, the CEO or any four key management personnel for the financial year ended 31 December 2016.